inventree/inventree-docs/docs/start/config.md

 !!! info "Template File"
     The default configuration file (as defined by the template linked above) will be copied to the specifed configuration file location on first run, if a configuration file is not found in that location.

+!!! tip "Restart Server"
+    The contents of the configuration file are read when the InevnTree server first launches.
+If any changes are made to the configuration file, ensure that the server is restarted, so that the changes can be made operational.

 ## Basic Options

 The following basic options are available: